corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-contract.md

 ## Create the `AppleStampContract` contract

-First create the `AppleStampContract`.
+First, create the `AppleStampContract`.
 This contract verifies actions performed by the `AppleStamp` state.

-1. Right-click the **contracts** folder, select **New > Java Class** and create a file called `AppleStampContract`.
+1. Right-click the **contracts** folder.
+2. Select **New > Java Class**.
+3. Create a file called `AppleStampContract`.

    {{< note >}}
    When naming contracts, it’s best practice to match your contract and state names.
 In this case the contract is called `AppleStampContract`, and the state that links to it is called `AppleStamp`.
 Follow this naming convention when you write an original CorDapp to avoid confusion.
    {{< /note >}}

-2. Open the file.
+4. Open the file.

 ### Declare the public class

 A Corda state typically has a corresponding contract class to document the rules/policy of that state when used in a transaction.
-Declare the contract class by performing the following steps:
+To declare the contract class:

 1. Add the public class `AppleStampContract` that implements the `Contract` class.

 2. Identify your contract by adding its ID.

    {{< note >}}
-   This ID is not used in the production environment but it is used in the testing scenarios.
-It is a good practice to add it to the contract.
+   This ID is not used in the production environment, but it is used in the testing scenarios.
+It's best practice to add it to the contract.
    {{< /note >}}

 This is what your code should look like now: